 His cubs will now probably be killed by a rival lion.
 An entire generation lost.
 This iconic lion was collared and tracked as part of a research project in the UK.
 They have lost yet another of their research lions to yet another asshole trophy hunter.

 Please let’s just ban trophy hunting.
-Get rid of these sick people with their tiny penises and their need to kill!
+Get rid of these sick people with their perverse need to kill wildlife.

 Breaking News: Nepalese Organizers Announce an End to the World’s Bloodiest Animal Sacrifice Spectacle · A Humane Nation